-This paleo banana bread recipe is gluten-free and paleo-friendly, for those keeping track of such things.
-But we’re hoping it’s a compelling enough recipe to make anyone—even someone without those particular dietary restrictions—crave a second slice.
+This paleo banana bread recipe is gluten-free and dairy-free, for those keeping track of such things.
+But it’s also compelling enough in the taste department to make anyone—even someone without those particular dietary restrictions—crave a second slice.
 Maybe even a third.
 Do we hear fourth?
-Just bear in mind, this is definitely not your grandma’s banana bread.
-In a good way.
+Just bear in mind that with its subtle hint of cardamom, this is most definitely not your grandma’s banana bread.
+It’s even better.
+This recipe has been updated.
+Originally published June 6, 2015.–David Leite

 - 1 1/2 to 2 teaspoons ground cardamom